 Apart from being helpful when building new relationships, your business credit score is also vital when seeking out credit for your business.
 A line of credit, a business credit card, or term loan are all important tools to helping your business grow, and they can be difficult to access with a feeble business credit score.

 Any time you go to seek financing, it’s good practice to check your credit score to know where you stand.
-Knowing where to go to check that score is just as vital.
+Knowing where to go to check that score—a “Credit Karma for Business”—is vital, and Credit Karma is a personal credit monitoring service.

 So…Is There a Credit Karma For Business?

-There are various places you can go to check your business credit score.
-Dedicated to reducing the small business death rate, Nav allows you to check your business credit score for free.
+While you can go directly to the various business credit reporting agencies to check your score, you can check your business credit data for FREE on Nav.
+Dedicated to reducing the small business death rate, Nav provides summary business credit reports from Dun & Bradstreet and Experian, as well as your Experian personal score.
 One of Credit Karma’s biggest selling points is its free access to credit scores and credit reports, and Nav allows you to stay aware and on top of your business credit to keep you in the best shape possible.